mugli/libavrophonetic/README.md

 Work in progress.

-The goal is to create a completely rewritten reference implementation of classic (static) and dictionary based transliterators for Avro Phonetic.
+The goal is to create a completely rewritten reference implementation of classic (fixed) and dictionary based transliterators for Avro Phonetic.

 Design goals:
 - Cross platform, reusable lib.